streamsniperrty/streamsniperrty/README.md

 - HIGH SCHOOL STUDENT
 - Basic networking knowledge
 - Arduinos and Electrical Components
-- Web Developer
+- 🌐 Web Developer 🌐
-- I use Arch BTW (kinda lol)
+- 🐧 Linux User 🐧

 ### Alright, but any fun stuff you do?
 > Skateboarding, basketball, TV Shows (*Rick and Morty* my favorite), anime/manga, games, etc. I do like learning new stuff.
 I suck at a lot of stuff, but who cares.